 It’s not often that you get someone at a young age who knows what they want to do in life… and I teach my children that’s ok.
 I recall fondly the Everybody’s Free to Wear Sunscreen song by Baz Luhrman ‘…The most interesting people I know didn't know at 22 what they wanted to do with their lives.
 Some of the most interesting 40-year-olds I know still don't…’ But if you pursue the things you enjoy and you enjoy your pursuits, you are far more likely to gravitate towards a career that you enjoy, too. ‘…Your choices are half chance, so are everybody else’s…’.

-Nicky Luke, Recruitment & Talent Manager, Unlocking Potential
+Nicky Hutchinson, Recruitment & Talent Manager, Unlocking Potential